OilPriceAPI Docs

 • No credit card required

-After the trial ends, the account continues on the Free tier with 200 requests/month.
+After the trial ends, the account continues on the Free tier with 50 requests/day.
 Upgrade when you need higher monthly quotas or paid-tier features.

 Note: The request rate limit is 60 requests per rolling 60-second window on all plans; exceeding it returns 429.
 Monthly quotas reset on the 1st of each month at 00:00 UTC.
 Trial quota converts when you upgrade to a paid plan.